Metal Education ☥

 9K Gold = 37.5% gold + 62.5% alloy

 Gold-Filled metal, also known as “rolled gold” refers to a base metal, usually brass, that has been mechanically bonded to a thick layer of solid gold.
-This process is completely different from plating and results are much longer lasting.
+This process is different from typical gold plating and results are much longer lasting.

-Vermeil is the term used to describe plated sterling or fine silver, and is usually considered to be of higher quality than gold plated brass or copper.
+Vermeil is the term used to describe gold plated sterling or fine silver, and is usually perceived to be of higher quality than gold plated brass or copper because it is entirely composed of “precious metals”.

-Gold Plated jewelry is composed of a very thin layer of gold that has been bonded to a base metal or alloy, such as brass, copper, or stainless steel.
-Plating can last days to weeks to months depending on the plating thickness and after-care.
+Gold Plated jewelry is composed of a thin layer of gold that has been chemically or mechanically bonded to a base metal or alloy, such as brass, copper, or stainless steel.
+Depending on the method and base metal involved, plating can last days to weeks to months depending on the plating thickness and after-care.

 Nickel is usually used in the plating process to ensure the gold adheres properly to the base metal.
 Those who have ” sensitive skin” are usually allergic to nickel, and should be sure to ask if any plated item is nickel-free before purchasing.